Photo by cottonbro

-Today I wanted to share what I learned from a course about strategies for content.
-There’s a part of the training that mentions getting the audience’s attention through headlines.
+Years ago, I took a course about strategies for content.
+Part of the training mentioned getting the audience’s attention through headlines.

 But the most important thing to remember is the audience that will have to read your headline.
 It’s always the audience, of course.
-How can you write something that will not interest the audience, or is not appropriate to the audience?
+How can you write something that will not interest your audience or is inappropriate for your audience?

 “It’s not easy!”
 I hear you exclaiming again.
 I am listening, don’t you worry.
 Read on to learn.

 Your content needs to have a headline that works.
 But as you say, it is not easy.
 Sometimes the mind has a mind of its own, says an old saying.
 It’s just not cooperating, and you have a deadline to meet, or you are too busy you need to get things done real quick.

 You might want to follow Dave Feldman’s tips on how to write headlines.
 It is a relevant infographic that suggests ingenious ways to write headlines.
 It’s a masterpiece.

 But wait, you are in a hurry.
 Instead of thinking very hard following those suggestions (which is 26 in all and you have to strain mentally to find words) to craft a headline, why not try the following tips below?

 Sonia Simone from Copyblogger does not find the word steal pretty, so we use the word borrow.
 The essence of her script is, in effect, adopting something from another source.

 So, where do you borrow?